Clark County Court Records

 Online Case Search — Probate Court

-The Clark County Probate Court maintains its own Case Search tool for probate cases, marriages, births, and deaths.
-Searches can be conducted by name or case number, with filtering options by case type and filing date.
+The Clark County Probate Court runs its own Case Search tool covering probate cases, marriages, births, and deaths.
+Search by name or case number, and filter by case type and filing date.

 In-Person Access

 All three court offices accept walk-in record requests during business hours.
-Staff can assist with name and case-number searches using internal systems.
-Copies are provided upon payment of applicable fees.
+Staff can help with name and case-number searches using internal systems, and copies are available upon payment of the applicable fees.

 Mail Requests

 Written requests should include as much identifying information as possible — party names, approximate case dates, case type, and any known case numbers.
-Include a check or money order for applicable copy fees.
-Mail requests for Common Pleas records go to the Clerk of Courts; Probate Court requests go directly to the Probate Court at their respective addresses below.
+Enclose a check or money order for copy fees.
+Mail requests for Common Pleas records go to the Clerk of Courts; Probate Court requests go directly to the Probate Court at the address listed below.

 Court Locations and Contact Information